Pre-publication progress report

 Also: The website I created to go along with this book no longer exists, so the links to the website mentioned in this report are not working.
-I hadn’t been maintaining this site and missed the renewal date so the site no longer exists.
+I hadn’t been maintaining this site and missed the renewal date so the site simply disappeared.
 I do not expect to re-create or attempt to maintain the site again.

 Nov.
 21, 2004

 I had been keeping these notes in my blog but realized, as we gear up to take our first pre-orders for this book, that there may well be people who pay for a copy of this book eight or nine months before it actually becomes available.
 We need a place for people to check, if they are so moved, on how this book is doing and where we are in the process.
 So I’ve moved my last blog entry to this page and will continue to update with reports on what’s happening, not just in editorial, but in sales, marketing, media and promotion.
 Stay tuned!

 We’re just about ready to turn in the finished manuscript to the publishers.
 I met with them in Florida last week and saw the first catalogue that includes this title— very exciting.
 We are definitely on our way, and this project seems to have a lot of support from not only our editor, but sales and marketing as well.

 We know of one or two more stories that may be coming in this week, and if something incredible comes in after we’ve submitted, our editor is open to “finding a place for it.”
 I think Eric and I both feel quite satisfied with what we’ve gotten, especially in the last few weeks, and are no longer seeking stories.
 (I’ve pulled the request for more stories off my home page.
 I am instead adding a link for pre-ordering a copy of this book.)